MEET OUR BOARD MEMBERS

 Vice President

-Karl Paananen has been a person receiving mental health services for over 30 years.
+Karl Paananen (he/him) has been a person receiving mental health services for over 30 years.
 He is a member of two UU congregations--Church of the Larger Fellowship and UU Church of Greater Lansing, Michigan.
 He was briefly chair of the Mental Health Caucus of EqUUal Access, then participated in the Core Working Group to establish the UU Mental Health Network, and currently serves as interim Vice-President for that organization.
 He has pursued many interesting careers over his life, including in the field of law, and still retains active membership in the State Bar of Michigan.

 Secretary